myexperiments-blog/myexperiments-blog.github.io/_drafts/2019-03-29-brute-force-encrypted-file.md

 $ for sample in $(seq 0 8 96); do python -c "print 'A'*$sample" > $sample; done
 ```

-So now let's encrypt our samples with all our ciphers algorithms defined in the file `ciphers.list`.
+So now let's encrypt our samples with all our cipher algorithms defined in the file `ciphers.list`.
-I use this script for achieving this task.
+I use this script for achieving this task:

 ```sh
 #!/bin/bash